-You will be asked not to eat for 6 hours prior to the procedure.
+You will be asked not to eat after midnight the night before the procedure.
 You may have clear liquids up to 2 hours before the procedure but should not drink anything after that.

 If you are taking prescribed anticoagulants (blood thinners) such as Coumadin or Plavix, you should ask your physician for instructions prior to the procedure.
 Patients should not take over-the-counter aspirin or aspirin-containing medications for at least 5 days prior to their procedure.
 Please consult with your doctor or healthcare provider before stopping ANY medications.